nolanlawson/dotjs-2016/readme.md

 ???

-So in this light, HTML5, and the work of the WHAT WG (Web Hypertext Application Technology Working Group) on what would later become HTML5 can be seen as a response to Flash.
+So in this light, HTML5 can be seen as a response to Flash and Silverlight.

 At the time, if you were building rich web applications, then Flash, Java applets, Silverlight, and similar technologies were compelling alternatives to HTML because there was a lot you couldn't do with the open web.

+These were proprietary, vendor-specific technologies that fed off of the web, and threatend to overtake it.

-You can't really blame developers or users for preferring Flash or Silverlight at the time; it was just a better way to build good user experiences, so people voted with their feet.
+And to be fair, you can't really blame developers or users for preferring these plugins at the time.
+It was just a better way to build good user experiences.
+People were voting with their feet, against the web.

 --